 La Casita’s provides artists, scholars and researchers the opportunity to engage with the local Hispanic Community and use the various resources in our Library and Archives.

 The Bilingual Library houses a collection of scholarly books that examine Latin American and US Latino Communities through music, theatre, politics, economics, history, art, sociology, anthropology, literature, religion and more.
 The library also has a collection of classic and contemporary Literary works by Spanish, Latin American and US Latino authors.
-The Library is also the home to Corresponding Voices, a poetry collection published by Point of Contact (Punto de Contacto) that brings poets from different backgrounds together in a dialogue, and La Casita’s annual Children’s Book, which is written by children enrolled in our Dual-Language Literacy Programs.
+The Library is also the home to Corresponding Voices, a poetry collection published by Point of Contact (Punto de Contacto) that brings poets from different backgrounds together in a dialogue.
+There is also a substantial collection of bilingual books for children and La Casita’s own children’s publications, written and illustrated by the young participants enrolled in the center’s Dual-Language Literacy Programs.

 Cultural Memory Archive